 MikroTik makes two main types of software which are standardised across their networking equipment, SwOS and RouterOS, for switching and routing devices respectively.
 Some products can be loaded with either software.
 I’m going to focus on just RouterOS, since that’s the more powerful of the two.
 Even some products which MikroTik markets as primarily a switch are loaded with RouterOS.

-The standardisation of software, much like how Cisco has iOS, means that features and capabilities are fixed in software and mostly independent of hardware.
-Instead, and again like Cisco’s iOS, there is a concept of software license levels.
+The standardisation of software, much like how Cisco has IOS, means that features and capabilities are fixed in software and mostly independent of hardware.
+Instead, and again like Cisco’s IOS, there is a concept of software license levels.
 MikroTik’s license levels, however, are fairly generous.

 The default license level provided with a specific device type may make it seem like “higher-end capabilities” are only for higher-end products.
 But in practice, you’re likely not to find the licensing levels to be an issue.